A proximal method for composite minimization: Properties of the Proximal Linearized Subproblem

 \begin{theorem} Consider a lower semicontinuous function $h \colon \R^m \rightarrow \bar \R$, a point $\bar z \in \R^m$ where $h(\bar z)$ is finite, and a linear map $\bar G \colon \R^n \rightarrow \R^m$ satisfying

-Then there exists a constant $\gamma > 0$ such that, for all vectors $z \in \R^n$ and linear maps $G : \R^n \to \R^m$ with $(z,G)$ near $(\bar z,\bar G)$, there exists a vector $w \in \R^m$ satisfying
+Then there exists a constant $\gamma > 0$ such that, for all vectors $z \in \R^m$ and linear maps $G : \R^n \to \R^m$ with $(z,G)$ near $(\bar z,\bar G)$, there exists a vector $w \in \R^n$ satisfying

 \end{theorem} Notice that this result is trivial if $h$ is locally Lipschitz (or in particular continuous and convex) around $\bar z$, since we can simply choose $w=0$.
-The nonlipschitz case is harder; our proof appears below following the introduction of a variety of ideas from variational analysis whose use is confined to this subsection.
+The non-Lipschitz case is harder; our proof appears below following the introduction of a variety of ideas from variational analysis whose use is confined to this subsection.
 We refer the reader to Rockafellar and Wets~\cite{Roc98} or Mordukhovich~\cite{Mor06} for further details.
-First, we need a ``metric regularity'' result.
-Since this theorem is a fundamental tool for us, we give two proofs, one of which specializes the proof of Theorem 3.3 in Dontchev, Lewis and Rockafellar~\cite{Don03}, while the other sets the result into a broader context.
+First, we need a ``metric regularity'' result, which is proved below by means of a result from Dontchev, Lewis, and Rockafellar~\cite{Don03}.
+An alternative proof, which sets the result in a broader context, appears in the Appendix.